ajinkyatalekar/redditTTS/README.md

 # RedditTTS

+## This project has been discontinued.
+Visit [autovid](https://github.com/ajinkyatalekar/autovid) to get newer versions.

 ## What It Does
 This Python app scrapes popular Reddit posts and comments and creates ready-to-upload entertaining videos with background music, text-to-speech, and screenshots of the post and top comments. :sparkles: